GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/16I_FunctionOverloading.md

 Under these defintions, it doesn't make sense to talk about function overloading the way C and friends have it: function overloading is done via type signatures, and type information at compile-time is only accessible if the language is statically-typed.

-When I talk about overloading with regards to Lox, I'm referring to arity overloading, which is providing different implementations of functions with the same identifier based on the number of arguments it takes.
+When I talk about overloading with regards to Sulfox, I'm referring to arity overloading, which is providing different implementations of functions with the same identifier based on the number of arguments it takes.
 This is available regardless of typing.

 ```c++
 fun overload(){